 To help ensure project benefits will be sustained through time, grantees will be required to present or develop plans that address project site operation and management needs for at least five (5) years after project completion.
-The plans should describe anticipated actions needed (maintenance schedules and tasks to be completed at scheduled intervals), access to or ownership of equipment needed to maintain project sites cost estimates, sources of funding to support long-term maintenance plan, long-term partners, parties responsible for implementation and oversight training needs and the applicant's and partners' capacity for long-term stewardship of the project.
+The plans should describe anticipated actions needed (maintenance schedules and tasks to be completed at scheduled intervals), access to or ownership of equipment needed to maintain project sites, cost estimates, sources of funding to support long-term maintenance plan, long-term partners, parties responsible for implementation and oversight, training needs and the applicant's and partners' capacity for long-term stewardship of the project.
 If applicable, the plan should also describe long term invasive species management and early detection rapid response (EDRR) protocol.
 A portion of individual grant awards may be used to support plan development, and plans must be completed prior to the end dates specified in individual grant agreements.

 Proposals should describe a monitoring plan to measure the outcomes and assess the success of the proposed project in the full proposal narrative portion of the application or provide a monitoring plan as an upload.
 At a minimum, the description should: 1) indicate the metrics that will be used to track progress and quantify outcomes; 2) outline the approach for establishing baseline conditions against which post-implementation conditions will be compared; and 3) demonstrate plans and resources for post-implementation monitoring and maintenance.
 Habitat proposals should focus monitoring on measuring benefits to water quality, habitat quality and priority species.
-GSI proposals should focus monitoring on measuring efficacy of GSI installed and, if relevant, public-use or other community benefits resulting from the GSI installations.
+Nature-based solutions (NbS) proposals should focus monitoring on measuring efficacy of NbS installed and, if relevant, public-use or other community benefits resulting from the NbS installations.

 Applicants may use grant funding to support monitoring and maintenance/establishment activities associated with the proposed project within the proposed grant period.
 Applicants may direct up to 15 percent of the project budget toward this need.
-Some projects, particularly those proposing experimental techniques, may warrant using a larger amount of the project budget for monitoring.